 Sales of substantial amounts of our ordinary shares in the public market, or the perception that these sales could occur, could adversely affect the price of our ordinary shares and could impair our ability to raise capital through the sale of additional shares.
-As of June 30, 2017, we had 25,056,188 ordinary shares issued and outstanding.
-The 6,759,445 ordinary shares sold in our initial public offering (including the sale of 881,667 ordinary shares pursuant to the exercise of the over-allotment option granted to the underwriters), the 5,907,461 ordinary shares sold in our secondary offering in April 2017 (including the sale of 770,538 ordinary shares pursuant to the exercise of the over-allotment option granted to the underwriters) and the 5,500,000 ordinary shares (or 6,325,000 shares if the underwriters exercise in full their option to purchase 825,000 shares from the selling shareholders) being sold in this offering are or will be freely tradable without restriction under the Securities Act, except that any ordinary shares that may be acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."
+As of March 31, 2017, we had 24,770,889 ordinary shares issued and outstanding.
+The 6,759,445 ordinary shares sold in our initial public offering (including the sale of 881,667 ordinary shares pursuant to the exercise of the over-allotment option granted to the underwriters) and the ordinary shares (or shares if the underwriters exercise in full their option to purchase from the selling shareholders) being sold in this offering are or will be freely tradable without restriction under the Securities Act, except that any ordinary shares that may be acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale".

-The remaining ordinary shares, representing approximately 27.5% of our total outstanding ordinary shares following this offering (assuming the underwriters do not exercise their option to purchase additional shares) are "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
+The remaining ordinary shares, representing approximately 71.5% of our total outstanding ordinary shares following this offering (assuming the underwriters do not exercise their option to purchase additional shares) are "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration such as Rule 144 or Rule 701, as described in "Shares Eligible for Future Sale."

-We, each of our executive officers and directors and Francisco Partners agreed, subject to certain exceptions, with the underwriters of this offering not to dispose of or hedge any of the ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of the prospectus for our initial public offering continuing through the date that is 90 days after the date of such prospectus (subject to extension in certain circumstances).
+We, each of our executive officers and directors and the holders of substantially all of our ordinary shares (including Francisco Partners) agreed, subject to certain exceptions, with the underwriters of this offering not to dispose of or hedge any of the ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of the prospectus for our initial public offering continuing through the date that is 90 days after the date of such prospectus (subject to extension in certain circumstances).
 The representatives of the underwriters may, in their sole discretion, release any of these shares from these restrictions at any time without notice.